 - Affecting shifts in their institutional cultures through strategic planning and application of inclusive practices

-In 2001, the program became part of Third Sector New England.
+In 2001, the program became part of TSNE.
 Today, more than 100 organizations have received more than 1.5 million dollars in grant support from the Inclusion Initiative.
 Countless others have benefited from the program’s work with grant recipients to document the personal and institutional knowledge gained through diversity work as evidenced in 4 formal program evaluations.

 Organizations can be transformed to be more reflective of the populations being served racially and ethnically.
 They can develop a greater respect for and appreciation of cultural, gender, ability, class, religious and orientation differences.